 Cut the dry loofah sponge into 8 even pieces by cutting once vertically then cutting each half into 4 pieces.
 Next, add the loofah sponge pieces to water to reconstitute and remove seeds as needed (this is a natural vegetable product so you may have seeds).
 Towel-dry each loofah piece to remove excess water.
 Set aside.

 Add rubbing alcohol to the 2 oz spray bottle.
 Spritzing the melted soap with rubbing alcohol eliminates air bubbles.

 1. Cut the soap base into 1 inch cubes and divide equally into 2 microwave safe glass containers.

 2. Melt the first container of soap in the microwave on 30 second bursts, stirring in between bursts with a spoon, until the soap is fully melted.

 3. Slice off a sliver of the orange color block and mix a small amount into the first container of melted soap until you achieve a bright orange hue.
 What you see is what you get with these colorants so feel free to add more if you want a brighter color.

 4. Add 4 droppers full of fragrance oil to the melted orange soap base and stir until the fragrance oil is fully distributed (about 12 ml).

 5. Repeat steps 2, 3, and 4 using the Electric Bubble Gum color block and your second container of soap.

 Next, pour the orange soap on top of the pink soap to fill the mold all the way to the top.
 Repeat this step for the remaining 4 soap molds pouring the orange soap first and the pink soap second.
 Spritz all of the soaps with rubbing alcohol to eliminate bubbles.

 8. Let the soap harden for 12–24 hours before unmolding.
-The soap is ready to use right away or add the raffia and labels (download here) to the soap mold and give them away as gifts.
+The soap is ready to use right away or add the raffia and labels to the soap mold and give them away as gifts.
 Your friends and family will love you!